The-Lgend-27/reading-notes-/class-01.md

 - 1.What is Markdown?
-  - Markdown is a leightweight version of Markup designed for Github
+  - Markdown is a lightweight version of Markup designed for GitHub
 - 2.Why do we use Markdown?
-  - we use markdown because it is debatebly the most universal coding languages to use.
+  - we use markdown because it is debatably the most universal coding languages to use.
 Markdown can be used for almost anything and is compatible with almost any application.
-It can be used on any device running any opperating system and is completly future proof.
+It can be used on any device running any operating system and is completely future proof.
 - 3.What symbol will create a heading in Markdown?
   - "#"
 - 4.How many do you need to create the largest heading?